-Having a dog companion not only love you, but also protects you is a dream come true.
-The real question is “is my Shiba Inu up to the task?”.
+Having a 4-legged companion who not only loves you but also protects you is a dream come true.
+The real question is “can a Shiba Inu protect me?”.

 While physical protection unfortunately isn’t a Shiba Inu’s strong suit they can help keep you safe in other ways.
 Every Shiba Inu is different, having their own personalities and individual quirks, meaning they will show signs of protection in their own unique way.

 A watch dog’s, or alarm dog’s, primary job is to alert their owner to any potential threats around them or their property.
-Typically, trespassers, intruders, or potential vehicles and noises that are out of the ordinary.
+Typically, trespassers, intruders, or potential vehicles, and noises that are out of the ordinary.

+Size isn’t a concern here because watchdogs are expected to make noise, not engage with potential threats.
 Although the barking is primarily for their owners to know something is off, they have the chance to scare away potential trespassers or intruders, but this is not guaranteed.

-Shiba Inu are also smart enough to know not everything is a treat to them or their owners, so they generally don’t bark endlessly at nothing.
+Generating a lot of noise is one of the Shiba Inu’s specialties.
+Shiba Inus are also smart enough to know not everything is a threat to them or their owners, so they generally don’t bark endlessly at anything.

 Guard dogs on the other hand have a much more serious and active role.